ShlomyR/Arkanoid_game/README.md

 to fix it go to `System Setting`-->`Privacy & Security`-->`Input Monitoring` and allow your application in this section for example: `IDE VS code`.

-# Arkoined Brick Style Game

-Arkoined Brick Style Game is a classic arcade game inspired by the popular brick-breaking games of the past.
-The objective of the game is to control a paddle and use it to bounce a ball, breaking bricks that are arranged in various patterns.
-The player must aim to clear all the bricks on the screen while preventing the ball from falling off the bottom of the screen.

-## Features

-- Intuitive paddle control using keyboard.
-- Physics-based ball movement and collision detection.
-- Different types of bricks with varying point values.
-- 3 levels with increasing difficulty.
-- Score tracking and high score leaderboard.
-- Sound effects and visual effects for an immersive experience.

-## Installation

-### Linux OS:
-1. Clone the repository.
-    * 1.1. if you don't have Cmake installed:
-    ```sh
-    sudo apt update
-    sudo apt install cmake
-    ```
-2. Compile the source code using a Cmake.
-3. In the terminal run "cmake .".
-4. Then run "make".
-5. Then "./main' enjoy!!!.

-### Mac OS:
-1. Clone the repository.
-    * 1.1. if you don't have brew installed install it by using the following command:
-     ```sh
-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-    ```
-    * 1.2. to install Cmake using brew:
-     ```sh
-    brew install cmake
-    ```

-2. Compile the source code using a Cmake.
-3. In the terminal run "cmake .".
-4. Then run "make".
-5. Then "./main" enjoy!!!.

-if you have an error of - `We got a Keyboard without any keys (1)` .

-to fix it go to `System Setting`-->`Privacy & Security`-->`Input Monitoring` and allow your application in this section for example: `IDE VS code`.

 ### Windows OS:
 1. Clone the repository.
     * 1.1. if you don't have Cmake installed: